jnikhila/open-paas-platform-docs/docs/golden-usecases/how-to-guides/stripe-api-integration.md

 - A <a href="https://stripe.com" target="_blank"> Stripe account <i class="fa fa-external-link-alt"></i></a>
 - Publishable and Secret API Keys from the Stripe Dashboard (**Developers > API Keys**).
-- Access to Open PaaS Platform Platform with the required API integration permissions.
+- Access to Open PaaS Platform with the required API integration permissions.
 - Basic understanding of Stripe APIs, webhooks, and authentication concepts.
-- Basic familiarity with the Open PaaS Platform Platform.
-If you’re new, start with the [Open PaaS Platform Platform Tutorial](../../getting-started/quick-start.md).
+- Basic familiarity with the Open PaaS Platform.
+If you’re new, start with the [Open PaaS Platform Tutorial](../../getting-started/quick-start.md).
 - Python 3.x and pip installed in your environment.

 ## Create and Configure a Custom Connector

-1. **Create a New Connector in Open PaaS Platform Platform**
+1. **Create a New Connector in Open PaaS Platform**
     - Go to **Settings** > **API Integrations**.
     - Select **Create New Connector** and choose **Stripe** from the available options.